 - Identify the secondary measures of success that you will also track.

-Our freelance businesses are all a little different, but some common key measures are:
+Our freelance businesses are all a little different, but some common primary and secondary measures are:

 - Total revenue